Twin-width I: tractable FO model checking: Classes with bounded twin-width

 As an illustrating example, let us consider the following artificial problem.
 Let $\ell$ be a positive integer, and $\sigma, \sigma'$ be two fixed permutations.
 Given an input permutation $\tau$, we ask if $\tau$ contains the pattern $\sigma'$ or every pattern of $\tau$ of size $\ell$ is contained in $\sigma$.
 There is an $f(\ell, |\sigma|, |\sigma'|) \cdot |\tau|^2$ algorithm to solve this problem (actually the dependency in $|\tau|$ could be made linear in this particular case).
 We first compute an upper bound on the twin-width of the matrix $M_{\tau}$ associated to $\tau$ (as defined previously).
 Either $M_{\tau}$ has a $|\sigma'|$-mixed minor (and we can answer positively: $\sigma'$ appears in $\tau$), or $D_\tau$ has bounded twin-width.
 One of these two outcomes can be reached in time $O(|\tau|^2)$ by the previous section (even $O(|\tau|)$).
 We now assume that $D_\tau$ has bounded twin-width.
 Then we observe that the property ``every pattern of $\tau$ of size $\ell$ is contained in $\sigma$'' is expressible by a first-order formula of size $g(\ell,|\sigma|)$.
 By \cref{sec:fo} that property can be tested in time $f(\ell, |\sigma|, |\sigma'|) \cdot |\tau|$.

-Given a permutation $\tau$, we can form the \emph{permutation graph} $G_\tau$ on vertex-set $[n]$ where $ij$ is an edge when $i < j$ and $\tau(i) > \tau(j)$.
+Given a permutation $\tau$, we can form the \emph{permutation graph} $G_\tau$ on vertex set $[n]$ where $ij$ is an edge when $i < j$ and $\tau(i) > \tau(j)$.
 Note that $G_{\tau}$ can be first-order interpreted from the digraph $D_\tau$ (defined as above) and the partition of $V(D_{\tau})$ into $\{1, \ldots, n\}$ and $\{1', \ldots, n'\}$.
 In \cref{sec:fo-inter} we will show that any FO interpretation of a graph $G$ by a formula $\phi(x,y)$ has twin-width bounded by a function of $\phi$ and $\text{tww}(G)$.
-This implies the following: \begin{lemma} FO model checking is FPT on every proper subclass of permutation graphs (i.e., closed under induced subgraphs and not equal to all permutation graphs). \end{lemma}
+This implies the following: \begin{lemma} FO model checking is FPT on every hereditary proper subclass of permutation graphs. \end{lemma}

 \begin{proof} By assumption, there is a permutation graph $G_{\sigma}$ which is not an induced subgraph of any graph $G_{\tau}$ in the class.
 We thus obtain that $D_{\tau}$ has bounded twin-width, as $M_{\tau}$ does not contain the pattern $M_{\sigma}$.
 Therefore $G_{\tau}$ itself has bounded twin-width, and a sequence of contractions can be efficiently found (by following the constructive proof of~\cref{sec:grid-theorem}).
 We conclude by invoking \cref{sec:fo}. \end{proof}